CaenJones/ChromeSEC/README.md

 Admins with devices running the beta (at this time) v128 should navigate to the same menu section as shown in v127 but should instead choose to disable **ExtensionDeveloperModeSettings**.

 ## Enabling Manifest V2 Extensions
-Starting May 31st, 2024, Google will launch extension manifest v3,  but most extensions and developers have not updated yet.
-This may affect tools like 2fa and filtering on current chromeOS devices, so admins should consider enabling the v2 compatibility until developers finish updating.
+As of May 31st, 2024, Google has launched extension manifest v3, unfortunately some extensions and developers still have not updated to adapt to this change.
+This may affect tools like 2fa and filtering on some chromeOS devices.
+Because of this, admins should enable the v2 compatibility as a precaution until developers finish updates.

 To enable Manifest v2 compatibility before the switch, admins need to navigate to **Devices > Chrome > Settings > Users & browser settings** and select **Manifest V2 extension availability** and toggle it to enabled.